cioportfolio/playpen/README.md

 localhost:3000/test.html
 ```

-By default the sandbox will display `index.html` which is how you got to the ugly test page.
+By default the playpen will display `index.html` which is how you got to the ugly test page.
 You can change or replace `index.html` to see how `html`, `css`, `javascript` and other web technologies work.

 ### Express framework

-The sandbox includes a simple web and api framework called express.
+The playpen includes a simple web and api framework called express.
 There are lots of different frameworks around but the advantage of express is that it uses the same javascript language as your web pages.
 You will find all of the express configuration in `server.js`.
 You can change `server.js` to handle api requests or generate webpages. `server.js` includes one simple api and `index.js` has a line of code to call it.
 You can also change `server.js` to add ready-made express components for all sort of things such as handling user data, signing in to account and encryption.

 ### PostgreSQL dababase

-The sandbox also includes the PostgresSQL database. `queries.js` includes and example of accessing the database which is used by the example api in `server.js`.
+The playpen also includes the PostgresSQL database. `queries.js` includes and example of accessing the database which is used by the example api in `server.js`.
 Online help is available to show you how to add new data into the database and access it through javascript.
 The details you need to connect to the database are at the top of `queries.js`.

-**Note**: if you use `vagrant destroy` you will loose any new data or data structures you have put into the database but see the next section.
+**Note**: if you use `vagrant destroy` you will loose any new data or data structures you have put into the database.
+You can use a tool like pgadmin (see earlier in this guide) to save and load the data and you can also use scripts (see the next section).

 ### Vagrant configuration

-`bootstrap.sh` is a unix script which does most of the hardwork when you ran `vagrant up` for the first time.
-Changing this is probably not for beginners but the vagrant website includes extensive how-to guides.
-You can change `bootstrap.sh` and rebuild the sandbox with additional software or different components e.g. different databases and server frameworks.
+`provisionserv.sh` and `provisiondb.sh` are unix scripts which do most of the hardwork when you ran `vagrant up` for the first time.
+Changing these are probably not for beginners but the vagrant website includes extensive how-to guides.
+You can change the scripts and rebuild the playpen with additional software or different components e.g. different databases and server frameworks.

-`Vagrantfile` provides the basic information which vagrant uses to build the sandbox, such as what operating system to use and what scripts to run.
+`Vagrantfile` provides the basic information which vagrant uses to build the playpen, such as what operating system to use and what scripts to run.
 The vagrant website provides lots of instructions and how-tos.
 For example, you can get vagrant to deploy your web app onto a cloud service such as Amazon AWS.
 If you want to preserve the data in your database you can use the `Vagrantfile` to define shutdown and startup instructions to save and reload the data.